willprice/ml-quiz/README.md

-  -d, --debug           indicate the correct answer in the question -f, --feedback        generate feedback for all questions -e, --extract         export marked questions to separate file
+  -d, --debug           indicate the correct answer in the question -f, --feedback        generate feedback for all questions -e, --extract         export marked questions to separate file -s, --separate        generate all of the questions in separate files
 ```

-Therefore, flag `-a` compiles all of the questions in given `.quiz` file. `-q 7` compiles only question `#7`. `-d` will generate an HTML with correct answers indicated by *chevron* symbol - really useful feature for questions development.
+Therefore, flag `-a` compiles all of the questions in given `.quiz` file into one HTML. `-q 7` compiles only question `#7`. `-s` will compile all of the questions and place each one in separate HTML file. `-d` will generate an HTML with correct answers indicated by *chevron* symbol - really useful feature for questions development.

 # Submission #
 Please submit only the following files: